Correlations of Almost Primes: The Error Term of the Major Arcs

 \section{The Error Term of the Major Arcs}

-In order to complete the proof of \cref{prop:majorestimate}, and therefore the proof of \cref{thm:weightedmainthm}, we need to find sufficient cancellation in the error term $B^2(X)$ arising on the major arcs.
-In this section we prove the following bound for $B^2(X)$, which immediately completes the proof of \cref{prop:majorestimate} when combined with \cref{prop:mainterm}:
+In order to complete the proof of Proposition \ref{prop:majorestimate}, and therefore the proof of Theorem \ref{thm:weightedmainthm}, we need to find sufficient cancellation in the error term $B^2(X)$ arising on the major arcs.
+In this section we prove the following bound for $B^2(X)$, which immediately completes the proof of Proposition \ref{prop:majorestimate} when combined with Proposition \ref{prop:mainterm}: